-The OSA director has the responsibility to review each student's documentation conscientiously and diligently in carefully considering the student's request for accommodation.
-When the director has completed the evaluation and has determined that the student's disability has a current functional impact on his or her academic work or ability to participate in Pepperdine's programs, the director will work with the student to determine what accommodations are reasonable and appropriate.
+An OSA director has the responsibility to review each student's documentation conscientiously and diligently in carefully considering the student's request for accommodation.
+When a director has completed the evaluation and has determined that the student's disability has a current functional impact on his or her academic work or ability to participate in Pepperdine's programs, the director will work with the student to determine what accommodations are reasonable and appropriate.
 The OSA staff will also assist the student with the necessary paperwork required to request services.

-In situations where a faculty member objects to providing a University-approved accommodation, such accommodation will be provided to the student until a final decision has been reached by the OSA director on the faculty member's objection.
+In situations where a faculty member objects to providing a University-approved accommodation, such accommodation will be provided to the student until a final decision has been reached by an OSA director on the faculty member's objection.
 The OSA will consider the student's disability-related needs, the nature of the approved accommodation, the basis for the faculty member's objection, whether the accommodation would alter or waive essential academic requirements or constitute a fundamental alteration, and whether an effective alternative accommodation is available.
-No faculty member may unilaterally usurp the duties and obligations of the OSA including, but not limited to, making determinations as to whether a student has a disability, the extent of a student's disability or the appropriateness of an approved accommodation.
+No faculty member may unilaterally usurp the duties and obligations of the OSA including, but not limited to, making determinations as to whether a student has a disability, the extent of a student's disability, or the appropriateness of an approved accommodation.

 VI.
 Students Desiring Additional Information

-Students and applicants who desire information beyond what is written in University publications may contact the Office of Student Accesibility.
+Students and applicants who desire information beyond what is written in University publications may contact the Office of Student Accessibility.
 If after contacting this office there remains a desire for additional information, students may contact the University's Equal Opportunity Officer.